spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 <!--NOTE-->

-If your using Minikube without load balancer support, you can use the following command to get the URL for the server:
+If you use Minikube without load balancer support, you can use the following command to get the URL for the server:

 ```bash
 minikube service --url my-release-spring-cloud-dataflow-server